citrusframework/citrus-website/src/main/site/_docs/download.md

 ---

 Citrus ${citrus.version} is the latest stable release .
-You may also go for the [latest snapshot versions](#use-latest-snapshots) of Citrus always being up to date with development changes.
-Citrus is available on [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Ccom.consol.citrus) so you can add Citrus as [Maven dependency](#maven) to your project.
+You may also go for the [latest snapshot versions](#use-latest-snapshots) of Citrus always being up-to-date with development changes.
+Citrus is available on [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Corg.citrusframework) so you can add Citrus as [Maven dependency](#maven) to your project.
 All available versions and production releases for manual download are listed below: